sound-eng/system-eye/README.md

 For more shortcuts - look at the app menu, it's straightforward.

-### Security concerns:
+### Security:

-This app has been notarised or approved by Apple.
+This app has been notarised and approved by Apple.

-This app will collect minimal anonymous telemetry info nessesary for futufe improvements.
+This app will collect minimal anonymous telemetry info nessesary for futufe improvements: audio interface channel count, typical averaging and smoothing used, scales overlap mode used.

 ### System requirements: